Section Image

 The median price for a single-family home in Milpitas was $1.6 million as of January 2025, with townhouses having a median price tag of $1.3 million.
 This is a 5% increase from January 2024.
 “By Silicon Valley standards, Milpitas is actually reasonably priced,” says Maggie Guo of Compass Realty, who has 15 years of experience in the area.
 “The prices are more like what you’d see in Fresno compared to Cupertino or Los Gatos.”
 Ranch-style houses, Mediterranean-influenced modern builds and Craftsman bungalows are all available in Milpitas; most homes are from the 1960s and 70s and are clustered into neat subdivisions.
 Homes in the far southeastern portion of the city are multi-story builds with private driveways and multicar garages built in the late 1980s.
 These have higher price tags than some of the older, smaller homes throughout the rest of the city.

-Modern apartments in Milpitas offer comfort and convenience.
+Modern apartments in Milpitas offer easy access to Silicon Valley jobs and local shopping.

-Modern apartments in Milpitas offer comfort and convenience.
+Modern apartments in Milpitas offer easy access to Silicon Valley jobs and local shopping.

 Shopping at the Great Mall